{{flagHref}}

 F: How do we define solvent miscibility?

-Q: Solvent miscibility is defined as the ability of two liquids to mix in all proportions without forming separate layers.
+Q: Solvent miscibility is the ability of two liquids to mix in all proportions without forming layers.

 F: What factors affect solvent miscibility?

-Q: Polarity, hydrogen bonding and molecular size are key factors that determine how liquids mix.
+Q: Polarity, hydrogen bonding, and molecular size are key factors affecting how liquids mix.

-Q: They aid in the selection of appropriate solvent pairs for reactions, extractions and formulations.
+Q: They assist in selecting the appropriate solvent pairs for reactions, extractions, and formulations.

 About the author